Yiling-J/cacheme-go/README.md

 ```console
 go get github.com/Yiling-J/cacheme-go/cmd
 ```
-After installing `cacheme-go` codegen, go to the root directory of your project, and run:
+After installing `cacheme-go` codegen, go to the root directory(or the directory you think cacheme should stay) of your project, and run:
 ```console
 go run github.com/Yiling-J/cacheme-go/cmd init
 ```
-The command above will generate `cacheme` directory under root directory:
+The command above will generate `cacheme` directory under current directory:
 ```console {12-20}
 └── cacheme
     ├── fetcher